alia-shahzad/SSL-Report/ssl_report.md

 CPD intended to anticipate and intervene with subjects on the SSL before potential violence occured.
-But the SSL was subject to much public scrutiny, one reason being the lack of transparancy around the algorithm and the data being fed into it, and it’s use was quietly retired in 2019.
+But the SSL was subject to much public scrutiny, one reason being the lack of transparancy around the algorithm and the data being fed into it, and its use was quietly retired in 2019.

 Under pressure from the ACLU, the state of ILlinois’ Attorney General’s